hocop/copycheck/README.md

 file.py:73  [R7]  diff = x - x — repeated operand
 ```

-## 🧩 Limitations
+## Limitations

-* Not a parser — works purely by token similarity.
+- Not a parser — works purely by token similarity
-* May produce false positives in repetitive code (e.g. mathematical constants).
+- May produce false positives in repetitive code (e.g. mathematical constants)
-* Designed for _signal, not certainty_ — human judgment required.
+- Designed for signal, not certainty — human judgment required

-## 📚 Implementation Details
+## Implementation Details

 The implementation is written in Rust for performance and portability.
 It includes: